imrahulr/imrahulr.github.io/_posts/2017-11-01-wearable-posture-analyzer.md

 image: assets/images/8.jpg
 ---

-The system tracks user posture and employs a machine learning algorithm to provide suggestions to improve his/her posture.
+>Track user posture and provide suggestions to improve his/her posture using machine learning.

 This idea was presented at <a href="https://innovate.mygov.in/india-innovation-challenge-design-contest-2017/">DST & Texas Instruments India Innovation Challenge Design Contest 2017</a> anchored by NSRCEL, Indian Institute of Management, Bangalore (IIMB) and supported by MyGov.
 Our team reached the Quarter Finals of this contest wherein we built a prototype of the idea.
 This post provides a detailed report of the idea and it's implementation in hardware and software.